On certain integral Frobenius period maps for Shimura varieties and their reductions: Etale realization functor and prismatic -crystals

 For each prism $\underline{A} = (A, I)$, the ideal $I$ is finitely generated.
 Since $I$ is an invertible ideal, the open subset $ U(I):=\mathrm{Spec} A - \mathrm{V}(I)$ is affine.
 Its ring of global sections is denoted by $A[1/I]$.
 For each mathematical object $X$ (e.g., sheaves, schemes, modules) over $A$, we denote by $X[1/I]$ its restriction on $U(I)$; for example, for each $A$-module $M$, we write $M[1/I]$ for the base change $M \otimes_A A[1/I]$.
 We write $U(\underline{A})$ for the subset $\mathrm{Spec} A - V(p, I)$.
 Clearly we have $U(I)\subseteq U(\underline{A})$.
 Hence for a vector bundle $\sE$ (or other meaningful mathematical objects) over $U(\underline{A})$, the notation $\sE[1/I]$ is understood.

 \begin{proposition} Let $\underline{A}=(A, I)$ be a (bounded) prism. \begin{enumerate} \item Let $B$ be a $(p, I)$-adically complete $A$-algebra, then $A \to B$ is $(p, I)$-completely flat (resp. faithfully flat, smooth, \'etale) if and only if the corresponding morphism $\Spf B\to \Spf A$ is $(p, I)$-adically flat (resp. faithfully flat, smooth, \'etale). \item Let $B$ be a $(p, I)$-adically complete $A$-algebra.
-If $B$ is $(p, I)$-completely \'etale (equivalently, $\Spf B\to \Spf$ is $(p, I)$-adically \'etale), there exists a unique Frobenius structure on $B$, which makes $(B, IB)$ a (bounded $p$-torsion free) prism and the ring map $(A, I)\to (B, IB)$ is a morphism between prisms. \end{enumerate} \end{proposition} \begin{proof} This is \cite[Lemma 1.2]{IKYPrisReal} and \cite[Proposition 1.3]{IKYPrisReal}, except the $p$-torsionness statement, which we now address.
-Since $A$ is $(p, I)$-adically complete, it is $p$-adically complete(hence $p$-adically separated).
-On the other hand, It is $(p, I)$-adically \'etale, hence is $p$-adically \'etale, in particular, $p$-adically flat.
-Hence for each $n$, $A/p^nA$ is flat over $R/p^n$ for all $n$.
-Using these flatness (considering the injective map $R/p^{n-1}R \hookrightarrow R/p^nR$ given by multiplication by $p$) and the fact that $A$ is $p$-adically separated, one concludes that $A$ is indeed $p$-torsion free. \end{proof}
+If $A\to B$ is $(p, I)$-completely \'etale, there exists a unique Frobenius structure on $B$, which makes $(B, IB)$ a (bounded $p$-torsion free) prism and the ring map $(A, I)\to (B, IB)$ is a morphism of prisms. \end{enumerate} \end{proposition} \begin{proof} This is \cite[Lemma 1.3]{IKYTannak} and \cite[Proposition 1.4]{IKYTannak}, except the $p$-torsionness statement in (2), which we now address.
+Since $ B$ is $(p, I)$-adically complete, it is $p$-adically complete (hence $p$-adically separated).
+On the other hand, since $A\to B$ is $(p, I)$-adically \'etale, hence is $p$-adically \'etale, in particular, $p$-adically flat.
+Hence for each $n$, $B/p^nB$ is flat over $A/p^nA$ for all $n\geq 1$.
+Using the flatness of these maps (considering the injective map $A/p^{n-1}A \hookrightarrow A/p^nA$ given by multiplication by $p$) and the fact that $B$ is $p$-adically separated, one concludes that $B$ is indeed $p$-torsion free. \end{proof}

 Let $\mathfrak{X}$ be a $p$-adic formal scheme.
 The \emph{absolute prismatic site} $\mathfrak{X}_{\prism} = \mathfrak{X}_{\prism, \mathrm{flat}}$ of $\mathfrak{X}$ has as its underlying category the opposite category of triples $\underline{x} = (\underline{R}, x)$, where $\underline{R} = (R, I)$ is a bounded prism and $x: \Spf R/I \to \mathfrak{X}$ is a morphism of $p$-adic formal schemes.
 Morphisms in this category consist of morphisms of prisms $(\underline{R}, x) \to (\underline{A}, x')$ such that the induced morphisms $\Spf A \to \Spf R$ intertwine $x$ and~$x'$.